gomods/athens/REVIEWS.md

 - Pull requests must be reviewed by at least one [maintainer](https://github.com/orgs/gomods/teams/maintainers), enforced by GitHub.
   Only maintainers can merge a pull request.
+- For important changes we want to make sure that people in other time zones have a chance to review, so keep the pull request open for 24-36 hours before merging.
 - Pull requests have to pass continuous integration (CI) tests.